 Despite being a two hour drive from Sydney CBD, Port Stephens offers adventure and scenic views that make it worth the time at the wheel.
 Embark on a camel ride at Oakfield Ranch or dive in for a snorkel with dolphins.
 Sandboard the largest dunes of Stockton Beach during the day, or do it by sunset for a more romantic picnic setting.
 For adventurers, the outdoor rock climbing at Port Stephens’ sea cliffs will have you reaching unimaginable heights overlooking the ocean slapping the rocky shore.

 Get there by car, it’s about two hours and 30 minutes away from Sydney CBD.

-At Kiama, visit the Kiama Blowhole where waves spurt out through a hole in the cliff, forming a fountain.
+At this adorable seaside village, visit the Kiama Blowhole where waves spurt out through a crevasse in the cliff, forming a fountain.
 Play golf at the rural golf course or walk the Kiama Coast Walk for views of lush green cliffs overlooking rocky shores, rivers and private beaches.
 There are also plenty of surrounding coastal towns along with cycleways for fitness fanatics to conquer.
-You can book in trips with Dolphin Watch cruises, outdoor rock climbing and kayaking tours.
+You can book magestic activities like dolphin watching cruises, outdoor rock climbing and kayaking tours.